AndyOHart/LuasTestApp/README.md

 ## Choices
-I chose to use RxMVP as I worked with it a lot in my previous job and found it very easy to understand Hilt was used as I am currently trying to learn a bit more about it TikXML was a library I found to allow easy parsing of XML data and add a converter to Retrofit JodaTime made the time handling aspect quite easy RxJava is used for observing on view interactions, these callbacks are then handled in the Presenter class.
+I chose to use RxMVP as I worked with it a lot in my previous job and found it very easy to understand Hilt was used as I am currently trying to learn a bit more about it.
+TikXML was a library I found to allow easy parsing of XML data and add a converter to Retrofit JodaTime made the time handling aspect quite easy.
+RxJava is used for observing on view interactions, these callbacks are then handled in the Presenter class.